YArane/dotfiles/README.md

-# Yarden's Dotfiles
+# Dotfiles

-Aimed at having a consistent development environment on both MacOS and Windows (WSL).
+Dotfiles for providing a consistent development environment across macOS and Windows (WSL)

 ## Components